por-se/workspace/README.md

 # Workspace Settings

-The workspace saves its settings in the `.ws-config.toml` file, located in the base directory of the workspace.
+The workspace saves its settings in the `ws-settings.toml` file, located in the base directory of the workspace.
 This file is created upon starting ws for the first time and deleted on `./ws clean --dist-clean`.
 It stores the currently active building configurations as well as the reference repository path (if already set) and the pull URLs for git.
 ## Pull via HTTPS or SSH
 If you prefer pulling the git sources via HTTPS, rather than SSH as by default, you have to modify the pull URLs via the configuration file.
 SSH clone (default):
 ```
-[repository_prefixes]
+[uri-schemes]
 "github://" = "ssh://git@github.com/"
 "laboratory://" = "ssh://git@laboratory.comsys.rwth-aachen.de/"
 ```
 HTTPS clone:
 ```
-[repository_prefixes]
+[uri-schemes]
 "github://" = "https://github.com/"
 "laboratory://" = "https://laboratory.comsys.rwth-aachen.de/"
 ```